Yulypso/Android-Project-Epic-Seven/README.md

  - Main menu before displaying the list of Heroes
  - Fights between heroes selected
  - artifacts and equipment for heroes
- - push notification to alert something new
+ - notification push in order to alert something new

 ---